Preole/bbw/README.md

 ; Word-processor level functionality
 : Tables, lists, block quotations, links; BareBonesWiki has all the essentials of a word processor in readable plain text.
-For the more technologically inclined, straight embedded HTML is also available.

-; Extensibility
 ; Source Readability
-; Low learning curve.
+; Low learning curve

   : Carefully designed base markup language that is readable in
-    source code with low learning curve.
+    source code and modestly easy to learn.

-  : Using CSS as visual presentation back-end, the application looks
-    as good as the CSS author wants it to be.

-; Hop-hop navigation
+; Versatile Navigation
 : Seamlessly jump from one piece of information onto another.

 ; High Portability
-: Works anywhere at anytime, so long as there's a somewhat modern web browser.
-No proprietary software needed, no Internet connection necessary, and impossible to miss as a single standalone HTML file, all without forgetting about languages other than English.

-  Moreover, it's extremely small, clocking in @ ~170KB in its empty state uncompressed.
+: A web browser and ~170KB of space is all the wiki needs to work.

 ; Free
 : Open source project on 2-Clause BSD license.